 Final Thoughts on California Adventures

 We’ll miss our time in California.
 It was wonderful, natural, and very special.
 I’m sure we’ll have new adventures Florida and wherever else life takes us.
-We are thankful for the time we had and the friends we made along the way.
+We are thankful for the time we had, the romantic trips we took, and the friends we made along the way.
 Until we return, there will just be some California dreaming to help us through the days.